wari-sul/kener-status-zeabur/README.md

 ## 🔒 Security Notes

 - Generate a strong `KENER_SECRET_KEY` (use `openssl rand -base64 32`)
-- Use HTTPS for your domain
+- Use HTTPS for your domain (if using custom domain)
 - Consider adding authentication if needed
 - Regularly update the Kener image